adossantos-jr/spatial-fishing-risk-mapper/README.md

 ```
 vuln_df = read.csv('my_iucn_classification.csv')
 ```
-*The species matrix*: The species matrix is structured very much like data frames tradionally used in ecology, with species as columns and sites as rows.
-However, in this case, the first three columns of the species matrix must be `time`, `latitude` and `longitude` (see the test data for a template: test_species_matrix.csv).
+*The species by sites data*: The species by sites data is structured very much like matrices tradionally used in ecology, with species as columns and sites as rows.
+However, in this case, the first three columns of the species matrix must be `time`, `latitude` and `longitude` (see the test data for a template: test_species_data.csv).
 - The column `time` refers to any temporal classification of the fishing points (i. e. seasons, months, years).
 This column will be used to generate one map per each temporal classification (i. e. for seasons, one map per season), besides the main map.
 If there is no temporal classification in your data, this column must still exist, but it must be empty (filled with `NA` values).
 If `time` is empty, only the main map (your full study area with all inputed points) will be generated.
 - The columns `latitude` and `longitude` are the respective latitude and longitude of fishing points in decimal degrees (fully numerical values; negative values for South and West hemispheres).
 If your coordinates are in another format, they must be converted to decimal.
 A useful coordinate converter from degrees/minutes/seconds to decimal can be found in the resources section.
 More information on coordinate systems can be found [here](https://www.uaf.edu/ces/publications/database/agriculture-livestock/understanding-mapping-systems.php).
 - The species columns can be filled with any kind of abundance/density/biomass/count metric.
 For a less biased analysis, some kind of standardization by fishing effort is recommended, such as Catch per Unit of Effort (CPUE) or Catch per Unit of Area (CPUA).

-Importing the species matrix is done in this section (line 14):
+Importing the species data is done in this section (line 14):
 ```
-species_matrix = read.csv('test_species_matrix.csv')
+species_matrix = read.csv('test_species_data.csv')
 ```
-As with the vulnerability classification matrix, you must change `test_species_matrix.csv` to the filename of your .csv file. **The species names in the vulnerability classification matrix and the species matrix must be the same**.
+As with the vulnerability classification data, you must change `test_species_data.csv` to the filename of your .csv file. **The species names in the vulnerability classification matrix and the species matrix must be the same**.

 ### Adapting parameters to your study area/fishery
 Here are instructions on how to state parameters designed to adapt the mapping to specific conditions.
 The following parameters are of a class which R calls `character`, so remember to always use quotation marks (either '' or "") as in the default specifications in the script.
 If you don't use quotation marks, R will identify your inputs as an `object` instead and generate an error message saying the object was not found.
 The parameters are: